railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_alerts.rst

 installed, you will be able to configure a series of alerts on the partners or products by setting parameters in the new :guilabel:`Warnings` tab on each of the forms.

-You can select any of the following types of warnings and create different warnings for purchase and for sales:
+You can select any of the following types of warnings and create different warnings for purchases and for sales:

 * :guilabel:`No Message`: This option will not display a message.